Early Action vs Early Decision: Understanding The Difference

 Time to Explore Other Options

 There’s no doubt you’ll be disappointed if you don’t get accepted into your top-choice school.
 But the good news is you’ll be left with plenty of time to apply to other schools or explore additional academic or career options.
 Before you send in early decision applications, it’s a good idea to create an action plan that outlines what you’ll do if you don’t get in.
+It's wise to create a well-rounded college list that has a fair number of target, safety, and reach schools.
 That way you won’t waste any time getting back on track should you be denied or deferred.

 You Can Get Familiar With Your School